 What to do:

-- Place a bubble level on your floor
+- Place a bubble level on your floor (or use a smartphone app — most are accurate enough)

-- Identify low spots
+- Identify which spots are low

 3. Position Against a Wall

-- Push the desk’s rear edge against a wall
+- Push rear edge to the wall

 - For corner placement, brace two sides